jorge8989/pizza-shop-api/README.md

 ## Setup

-Run the following command to setup the project:
+Run the following commands to setup the project:

 ```
 bundle install